Modular Koszul duality for Soergel bimodules: Wall-crossing functors

-using a ``free-monodromic'' tilting sheaf $\widetilde{\cT}_s$ in a certain completion of $\Dbm(\UGU)$.
-Although we do not have a monoidal free-monodromic category in our setting, we can guess the definition of $\xi_s$ as follows.
-First, since the proper pushforward of $\widetilde{\cT}_s$ to $\UGB$ is $\cT_s$, the following diagram commutes up to natural isomorphism by proper base change:
+Although we do not have an analogue of $\hDbm(\UGUby)$, we can start to guess the definition of $\xi_s$ as follows.
+First, since proper pushforward along the natural projection $\UGU \to \UGB$ sends $\widetilde{\cT}_s$ to $\cT_s$, the following diagram commutes up to natural isomorphism by proper base change: